Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Statistical Inference with Knowledge Transfer

 With the asymptotic normality of $\walpha$ and consistent variance estimators $\widehat{\sigma}_{\bc}^2$ provided in Theorem \ref{thm:inference}, we can construct valid confidence intervals and hypothesis test procedures for the objective component $\beta^*_1$.
 Now we give some explanations for results in Theorem \ref{thm:inference}.
 Firstly, our estimator $\walpha$ enjoys $\sqrt{\nc}$-normality, which is much sharper than the previous results, demonstrating the effectiveness of our debiased transfer methods.
 Secondly, conditions of Theorem \ref{thm:inference} allow for nonidentical covariate distributions across studies, as well as robust to the divergence of covariance matrices between target and source studies, demonstrating our methods' superiority under covariate shift.
-Moreover, note that the asymptotic variance $\sigma_{\bc}^2$ includes $v_{0i}^{(k)}$ that is inversely proportional to the $\tau$-th density $f_i^{(k)}$, clearly revealing that residual shift may increase the variance and deteriorate the inference efficiency, and that's why we choose to only debias on the detected transferable set in Algorithm \ref{alm:inference}.
-Although the transferable set and orthogonal technique can alleviate the bias a lot, leveraging source data still needs parameter shift small enough, especially for the approximation error $x_{i1}^{(k)}\delta_1^{(k)}$.
-In the following simulations we will show that transfer debiased estimators can enjoy sharper inference results if the contrast level $\delta_1^{(k)}$ is small, while may lose power when higher parameter shift is introduced.
+Moreover, note that the asymptotic variance $\sigma_{\bc}^2$ includes $v_{0i}^{(k)}$ that is inversely proportional to the $\tau$-th density $f_i^{(k)}$, clearly revealing that residual shift may increase the variance and deteriorate the inference efficiency, and that's why we choose to only debias on the detected transferable set.